kocharmPrj/NSS231012/README.md

     source devel/setup.bash
     ./run.sh
     ```
-    - If there is a problem about package, try 'rosdep' cmd
+    - If there is a problem about package / cmake_make build,
+      - try 'rosdep' cmd
+      - swap memory. i tested turtle bot with raspberry pi 3 and it lacks of memory so catkin_make build doesn't work.
+It fell into infinite loop.
+So i did swap memory 1GB and it works.